01-edu/public/subjects/java/projects/travel-plan/README.md

 - Compose clear and detailed documentation for the application and database schema.
 - Incorporate Kubernetes alongside Ansible to enhance service management, orchestration, and load-balancing capabilities.
-- Implement integration tests and E2E tests one of them or both of them.
+- Implement integration and/or E2E tests
 - Any other bonus that adds real value to the project.